ygrachov/SimOp/README.md

 ### <li> Database: SQLLite
 ### <li> Frontend: HTML-5, Bootstrap-4, JavaScript

+### GENERAL
+This application is built on top of the SimPy library and simulates outbound operations during a call center shift.</p> The model takes input from a web form, records it in a database, and passes it to the init of the class CallCenter.
+The methods in this class are responsible for performing the simulation.
+Detailed documentation of the specific classes and functions can be found in the docstrings.<p> Once the simulation is completed, the user is redirected to a results page where they can view their input and a link to download a CSV-formatted log file.</p> After downloading the log file, the user's input and simulation results are automatically deleted from the database.

 ### manage.py:
 The manage.py file is a command-line utility that allows you to interact with this application, primarily during the development process

 ### models.py:
 models.py defines two models</p>
 <li>a Django model called CreateInput.
-The model has several fields, each representing a different aspect of a call center simulation.
+The model includes several fields that represent various aspects of a call center simulation and are expected to be input by the user
 <li>class GlobalResults is a Django model that represents the results of a call center simulation.
 The class has several fields that store different aspects of the simulation results

 ### views.py:
 <li>The InputForm is a ModelForm used to create a form for the CreateInput model.
-<li>The index function returns an empty context dictionary and renders the 'simulator/index.html' template.
+<li>The index function returns a context dictionary and renders the 'simulator/index.html' template which is the main page
-<li>The GetVars view class handles HTTP GET and POST requests for the form page.
-It uses the InputForm to render the form template and saves the form data to the CreateInput model when a POST request is received.
-<li>The EditVars and ConfirmVars views are used to edit user inputs.
 <li>The CallCenter class represents a call center and is used to simulate a call center environment.
 It has several attributes and methods for managing the call center and its operations.
 <li>The IncomingCall class represents an instance of a call used in the simulation.
 <li>The launch function starts the simulation.